Rachel Zegler: 2022–present: Franchise films; Broadway and West End debuts

 Zegler made her Broadway debut playing Juliet in a musical adaptation of William Shakespeare's Romeo and Juliet, directed by Sam Gold with music by Jack Antonoff, from September 26, 2024, to February 16, 2025.
-She voiced the lead character in the animated musical film Spellbound, which premiered on Netflix.
+She voiced the lead character, Princess Ellian, in the animated musical film Spellbound (2024), which premiered on Netflix.
 She then played the titular character in Snow White (2025), a live-action adaptation of the 1937 animated Disney film.
-Prior to its release, the film sparked controversy, partly over Zegler's critiques of the original film and Donald Trump, as well as her co-star Gal Gadot's opposing views on the Israeli–Palestinian conflict, prompting boycott calls from both political sides.
-It received mixed reviews from critics who praised Zegler's performance but took issue with some of the film's stylistic choices.
-With a production budget of $240–270 million, it is one of Disney's most expensive films.
-It grossed $206 million worldwide and was a box-office bomb.
+Prior to its release, the film drew criticism partly over a Latina actress being cast in the role, partly over Zegler's criticism of the original film and partly over co-star Gal Gadot's opposing views on the Israeli–Palestinian conflict, prompting boycott calls from both political sides.
+Amid the film's mixed reviews, critics praised Zegler's performance.
+It grossed approximately $206 million worldwide against its production budget of $240–270 million, making it one of Disney's most expensive films, but it became the most-watched film on Disney+.

-Zegler next made her West End debut playing Eva Perón in a revival of Evita, directed by Jamie Lloyd, in the summer of 2025 at the London Palladium, where she received positive reviews for her performance.
-She performed two solo concerts at the London Palladium in October 2025, alongside special guests Ramin Karimloo and Andrew Lloyd Webber with the latter only performing at the evening performance.
-She is set to play Cathy Hiatt for a limited one-week engagement in March 2026 in a concert production The Last Five Years with Ben Platt at the London Palladium to celebrate the musical’s 25th anniversary.
+Zegler made her West End debut playing Eva Perón in a revival of Evita in the summer of 2025 at the London Palladium, for which she received positive reviews and won the Laurence Olivier Award for Best Actress in a Musical.
+Zegler headlined two concerts at the London Palladium in October 2025, alongside special guests Ramin Karimloo and Andrew Lloyd Webber, the latter of whom appeared only at the evening performance.
+She played Cathy Hiatt for a one-week engagement in March 2026 in a concert production of The Last Five Years opposite Ben Platt at the London Palladium to celebrate the musical's 25th anniversary, recording a live album of their performance.
+Platt and Zegler reprised these roles at the Hollywood Bowl and at Radio City Music Hall in April 2026, where one critic wrote: "Zegler leans into [Cathy's] complexity with focus and control, delivering each moment with precision while allowing the emotional unraveling to reveal itself gradually.

+Upcoming projects

 Zegler is set to star alongside Marisa Tomei in the comedy drama film She Gets It from Me.
+Zegler is also set to star as Velma in the Lin-Manuel Miranda-directed movie Octet, based on the musical, as Emma in the film Last Dance, and Dana in the psychological thriller NDA.
+She is expected to star in Evita upon its transfer to Broadway at the Winter Garden Theatre with previews set to begin in February 2027.